mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 - Operates as a steward and ambassador

 ### ⚡ Project Maintainer (Black Belt+)
+- Black Belt plus a deep mindset exercise aligned with existing Project Maintainers and Sensei
 - Curates both the **codebase** and the **program structure**
 - Embodies the intention of the Dojo at a higher level of intention
 - Guides others in principled contribution and pattern expression